Navigation

 • dizziness

 Some calcium-channel blockers, especially verapamil, may cause constipation.
-This is because calcium-channel blockers have an effect on the muscle that forms part of the walls of your bowel.
-This can slow down movements in your bowel and lead to constipation.
+This is because they can affect the muscle in the walls of your bowel.
+This can slow down movement in your bowel, leading to constipation.

 Medicines checklist

-Calcium-channel blockers sometimes have letters such as SR, XL, LA or MR in the name.
-This means they have been designed to release your medicine slowly and steadily over a longer period of time.
-Doctors often refer to them as ‘modified release’ medicines.
-If you have this type of calcium-channel blocker, swallow them whole – don’t chew or crush them up as their slow-release mechanism will no longer work.
+Letters such as SR, XL, LA, or MR in the name means your tablet is ‘slow release’.
+This means it releases your medicine slowly and steadily over a long period of time.
+Doctors often call these ‘modified release’ medicines.
+You must swallow this type of calcium-channel blocker whole.
+Don’t chew or crush them up because their slow-release mechanism will no longer work.

 Calcium-channel blockers aren’t suitable for everyone.
-Let your doctor know if you’re pregnant, breastfeeding or trying for a baby, as you shouldn’t take some types of calcium-channel blockers, and others may cause problems.
-Let them know if you have any other health conditions and take medicines for them too.
+Let your doctor know if you’re pregnant, breastfeeding, or trying for a baby because you shouldn’t take some calcium-channel blockers, and others may cause problems.
+You should also let your doctor know if you have any other health conditions and take medicines for them.

 More on this topic